Agatha Christie: 1927–1976: second marriage and later life

-Winterbrook House, Winterbrook, Oxfordshire.
-Her final home, Christie lived here with her husband from 1934 until her death in 1976.

-During World War II, Christie moved to London and lived in a flat at the Isokon in Hampstead, while working in the pharmacy at University College Hospital (UCH), London, where she updated her knowledge of poisons.
+During World War II, Christie moved to London and lived in a flat at the Isokon in Hampstead from 1941 to 1947, while working in the pharmacy at University College Hospital (UCH), London, where she updated her knowledge of poisons.
 Her later novel The Pale Horse was based on a suggestion from Harold Davis, the chief pharmacist at UCH.
 In 1977, a thallium poisoning case was solved by British medical personnel who had read Christie's book and recognised the symptoms she described.

 The British intelligence agency MI5 investigated Christie after a character called Major Bletchley appeared in her 1941 thriller N or M?, which was about a hunt for a pair of deadly fifth columnists in wartime England.
 MI5 was concerned that Christie had a spy in Britain's top-secret codebreaking centre, Bletchley Park.
 The agency's fears were allayed when Christie told her friend, the codebreaker Dilly Knox, "I was stuck there on my way by train from Oxford to London and took revenge by giving the name to one of my least lovable characters."

 Christie was elected a fellow of the Royal Society of Literature in 1950.
 In honour of her many literary works, Christie was appointed Commander of the Order of the British Empire (CBE) in the 1956 New Year Honours.
 She was co-president of the Detection Club from 1958 to her death in 1976.
 In 1961, she was awarded an honorary Doctor of Literature degree by the University of Exeter.
 In the 1971 New Year Honours, she was promoted to Dame Commander of the Order of the British Empire (DBE), three years after her husband had been knighted for his archaeological work.
 After her husband's knighthood, Christie could also be styled Lady Mallowan.

 From 1971 to 1974, Christie's health began to fail, but she continued to write.
 Her last novel was Postern of Fate in 1973.
-Textual analysis has indicated that Christie may have begun to develop Alzheimer's disease or other dementia at about this time.
+Textual analysis suggests Christie may have begun to develop Alzheimer's disease or other dementia at about this time.